-The original certificate of a first degree must typically be produced at interview.
+Typically, the original certificate of a first degree must be produced at interview.

 Proof of first degree is essential before entry to the ITT course and if degree certification is delayed for any reason, WPSC will seek written confirmation of the degree status from the awarding institution.

 If an applicant is awaiting the results of a first degree being completed in the year of application, written proof of this award must be provided no later than 31st July and the original certificate must be seen as soon as it is produced by the awarding institution.

 Original certificates of GCSE or equivalents should be produced at interview.
 If an applicant is awaiting the award of a GCSE or equivalent the certificate of proof of this must be provided no later than 31st August.

 Qualifications in Adult Literacy and Numeracy are not regarded as equivalent to GCSE.